 What exactly is Hybrid Search?

-- Vector search uses embeddings (dense vectors) to capture the semantic meaning of text, enabling the system to find results that are similar in meaning, even if the exact words don’t match.
+Hybrid search is a retrieval technique that combines the strengths of both vector search (semantic search) and keyword search (lexical search) to find the most relevant results for a query.- Vector search uses embeddings (dense vectors) to capture the semantic meaning of text, enabling the system to find results that are similar in meaning, even if the exact words don’t match.

 - Keyword search (BM25, TF-IDF, etc.) matches documents based on the presence and frequency of exact words or phrases in the query.